OwenJohnsons/LOFTS-Scripts/pipeline/README.md

 | **Low Frequency Product**  | 8         | 16      | 27.31 kHz                | 0.655 ms            | 0001.fil              | I            | **Transient Detection**: Suitable for detecting FRBs and RRATs.          |

-Finally using the `filterbank-gen-lofts.sh` script is used as follows: `bash filterbank-gen-lofts.sh /datax/Projects/proj21/sess_sid20240723T200200_SE607`.
+Finally using the `filterbank-gen-lofts.sh`.
+The script is simple to run and used as follows: `bash filterbank-gen-lofts.sh /datax/Projects/proj21/sess_sid20240723T200200_SE607`.

+### Filterbank Cleaning

+The filterbanks generated generate `.raw` files that are substaintial in size.
+In addition to this voltages (`.zst`) are also large.
+The `voltage-cleaner.sh` script checks that the filterbanks for each target in a rawfile path has it accompanying filterbanks.
+It then checks the size of the filterbanks to infer if the generation was successful (it is still recommended to eye file sizes before running this script).
+If both conditions are met the script will remove the `.raw` and `.zst` files.
+The script is used in the same manner as the filterbank generation script, an example usage: `bash voltage-cleaner.sh /datax/Projects/proj21/sess_sid20240723T200200_SE607`.